-The Helicon notes are senior obligations of the issuers and are secured by substantially all of their cable assets, subject to a number of exceptions.
-The Helicon notes may be redeemed at the option of the issuers in whole or in part at any time at specified redemption prices plus accrued interest to the date of redemption.
+The Helicon notes are senior obligations of the issuers and are secured by substantially all of the cable assets, subject to a number of exceptions.
+The Helicon notes may be redeemed at the option of the issuers specified in whole or in part at any time at specified redemption prices plus accrued interest to the date of redemption.
+Notwithstanding the foregoing, at any time on or before November 1, 1996, the issuers may redeem up to 33 1/3% of the aggregate principal amount of the Helicon notes with the proceeds of one or more equity offerings within 120 days of such equity offering at a redemption price equal to 111% of the accreted value of the Helicon notes, plus accrued interest to the date of redemption.
 The Helicon notes were issued with original issue discount.